 - Create an ORCID iD.

 - Record all possible variants in spelling of your name (e.g. birth name, additional first or middle names, transliterated umlauts).

 - Please use the standardized university affiliation “Otto-Friedrich-Universität Bamberg”.

 - Always state your ORCID iD in publications or project proposals.

-- Connect your ORCID to your profile in the research information system (FIS).
-This allows for your ORCID iD to show up in FIS and for you to be able to automatically transfer your publications from your ORCID profile into your FIS profile.
-You will be asked to grant authorizations for your ORCID entry to FIS.
-You may find further information about that in the following paragraph.
+- Connect your ORCID to your profile in the research information system (FIS) and activate the synchronisation between FIS and ORCID.
+This allows for your ORCID iD to show up in FIS and for you to be able to automatically transfer your publications from your FIS profile to your ORCID entry.

 - Add CrossRef and DataCite as well as the open access search engine BASE to your ORCID settings as “trusted parties” (guide).
 With this it is possible to automatically transfer bibliographical data from these sources into your ORCID profile and into your FIS profile.